 Competitive Poster Sessions

 Do you have an idea or best practice to share with fellow educators who teach international business?
-Are you interested in learning about their classroom innovations?
-Or just network with others who share a passion for enhancing international business education?
+Are you interested in learning about classroom innovations?
+Or are you looking for an opportunity to network with others who share a passion for enhancing international business education?

-If so, consider attending the annual International Business Pedagogy Workshops sponsored by the national network of CIBERs and hosted by Georgia State University CIBER in Atlanta, GA, from May 31 – June 3, 2018.
+If so, consider attending the annual International Business Pedagogy Workshops sponsored by the national CIBER MSI Consortium and hosted by Georgia State University CIBER in Atlanta, GA.

 - Reflect innovation and cutting edge content